OHI-Science/ohimanual/2_plan/ohi-plan.md

 title: The Ocean Health Index Plan Phase
 ---

-You have _Learned_ about OHI+ assessments, and now you are in the **Plan** phase.
-This section will help you understand the financial requirements, human resources, and data requirements of conducting an OHI+ assessment, as well as how to engage stakeholders and assessmble a technical team, in order to _Conduct_ an OHI assessment in the next phase.
+You have successfully _Learned_ about OHI, and you can start **Plan**ning your own assessment.
+This section will help you understand the financial requirements, human resources, and data requirements of conducting an assessment, as well as how to engage stakeholders and assessmble a technical team, in order to _Conduct_ an OHI assessment in the next phase.

 ![](https://docs.google.com/drawings/d/1B-2WqhpBKzVmwEX5KFbqsrDOSksPU5oLrlZfIdH2lY4/pub?w=960&h=720)